-Moving to the UK: Income tax and issues for expats
+Moving to the UK: UK tax issues for expats

-UK tax expert Kieran provides international UK residents a guide on tax issues to consider when living in the United Kingdom.
+UK tax expert Kieran provides internationals a guide on tax issues to consider as an expat moving to the United Kingdom.

 If you are planning to move to the United Kingdom there are certain UK tax issues that expats need to consider, particularly related to whether they will be classed as UK tax residents or non-UK tax resident,s and if they are required to file a UK tax return.

 For most people, moving to the UK will mean taking up employment.
 For tax purposes being an employee is a good thing, not least because your UK tax affairs should be relatively simple – income tax will be automatically deducted from your pay check – but also because your UK employer will take responsibility for paying most of your UK taxes.
 The UK government provides more information on UK income taxes.

 The UK has a system of self-assessment for taxes, similar to the US and Australia.
 Under this system, anyone subject to pay UK taxes can be required to file an annual tax return to disclose taxable income and capital gains.
 Fortunately, this requirement does not usually extend to most employees as their taxes are taken care of through the payroll tax deductions known as PAYE (Pay As You Earn).

 However, even if you are paying tax through PAYE on your employment income, you may be required to file a self-assessment tax return if you have other income sources.
 You can do a test to see if you need to file a self-assessment tax return.

 Who has to file a UK tax return?

 PAYE relates mainly to payments you receive through your employer, so it only collects tax on employment earnings – it cannot take into account other income or gains that you might have (especially if they are outside the UK), such as rental earnings, bank interest or share dividends.
 If you do have income like this, you could be required to file a tax return.